ovity/octotree/README.md

 ## About

-Browser extension that enhances GitHub code review and exploration.
-This repository contains the source code of a limited version of Octotree.
-You can download the full-featured version for your browser from [our website](https://www.octotree.io).
-Octotree supports Chrome, Firefox, Edge, Opera and Safari.
+Browser extension (Chrome, Firefox, Edge, Opera, Safari) that improves GitHub code review and exploration.
+This repository is for submitting bugs and feature requests.
+(Check out the master branch for the source code of a limited version of Octotree.)
+You can download Octotree by clicking the icons below or from [our website](https://www.octotree.io/).

 [![Chrome](docs/chrome.png "Chrome")](https://chrome.google.com/webstore/detail/octotree/bkhaagjahfmjljalopjnoealnfndnagc)
 [![Firefox](docs/firefox.png "Firefox")](https://addons.mozilla.org/en-US/firefox/addon/octotree/)